Monopoly Star Wars: Reception

 Monopoly Star Wars received mixed reviews upon its release.
 It won the 1998 Software Publishers Association Award for "Best Use of Visual Arts in Multimedia".
-It made Eurogamer's December 2016 list of notable Star Wars spinoffs.
+It made Eurogamers December 2016 list of notable Star Wars spinoffs.

 Nick Smith of AllGame liked that the game did more than simply slap the Star Wars name on a Monopoly game; rather the design authentically incorporate aspects of the Star Wars universe.
 Similarly, The Adrenaline Vault's Jim Brambaugh noted the game's "authenticity", noting the potential for a quick cash-in through the merging of the popular Star Wars and Monopoly franchises.
 Walter Morbeck of GameSpot thought the melding of the two properties was a good idea, but that the resulting game was "somewhat pointless".
-The Boston Globe's Kathy McCabe thought the endeavour "married tradition and pop culture".
+The Boston Globes Kathy McCabe thought the endeavour "married tradition and pop culture".
 Robin Ray of The Boston Herald deemed the game "marvelous".
-The Cincinnati Post's Pam Gleichman said aspects of the game were "classic" and "stunning".
+The Cincinnati Posts Pam Gleichman said aspects of the game were "classic" and "stunning".

 Cody Williamson of PC Gamer praised the multimedia aspects of the game, from full-motion videos to "luscious 3D animation as the players jump, duck, and somersault from space to space".
 However Williamson noted that this slows the pace of the game, and ultimately he turned many multimedia features off, which left him with little change from a standard Monopoly game.
 Ultimately he felt that most would prefer "gathering around the dining room table for a good, old-fashioned board game".